ohallstrom/data-story/index.md

 ## What data is our story based on?

 We were given a gigantic amount of data: quotes extracted from newspapers from 2015 to 2020, tens of millions of rows to work with.
 But that is great, the bigger the data, the more trust-worthy the study.
-After some intense pre-processing and filtering -- you can read more about it in [this](https://github.com/epfl-ada/ada-2021-project-r-o-c-k/blob/main/Milestone%202/preprocessing_notebook.ipynb) Notebook.
+After some intense pre-processing and filtering -- you can read more about it [here](https://github.com/epfl-ada/ada-2021-project-r-o-c-k/blob/main/Milestone%202/preprocessing_notebook.ipynb) Notebook.
 We eventually ended up working with exactly 47 779 271 quotes, shared between 451 041 different unique speakers.
 For the sake of the study, filtering has been performed in order to keep speakers that were born between 1928 and 2016, as it would not make much sense to study the speech of an ancient Roman emperor or a young baby barely able to talk in our contemporary context.
 For this analysis, six different speaker features were kept: year of birth, gender, occupation, academic degree, and nationality.

 We created features for the millions of quotes available, as well as looked at the speaker attributes for all of the quotes.
 To cope with limited computing resources, we use a sample of the data to form this data story.
-However, an early plot from our project, showing the distribution of speaker attributes for all of the 47 779 271 quotes we treated, can be found on this [link](https://github.com/ohallstrom/data-story/blob/master/assets/img/AllQuotesDistribFinal.png).
+You can find an early plot from our project, showing the distribution of speaker attributes for all of the 47 779 271 quotes we treated, [here](https://github.com/ohallstrom/data-story/blob/master/assets/img/AllQuotesDistribFinal.png).

 Anyways, images speak louder than words so below are the distributions of the speaker attributes for all of the quotes in our sample: